spendnetwork/Project_Cascade/README.md

 # Project_Cascade

-The core premise of this module is to link datasets containing organisational data.
-One dataset is raw data, perhaps with errors due to manual input, and the other is an official registry, perhaps obtained from an external API such as the UK Companies House.
+The core premise of this module is to link data sets containing organisational data.
+One data set is raw data, perhaps with errors due to manual input, and the other is an official registry, perhaps obtained from an external API such as the UK Companies House.

 There are several setup, clean-up and post-matching stages (i.e. organisation suffix standardisation) that take place prior to and after the main event, which is the matching of records using dedupe.io's deduplication tool.